Dian Fossey: Legacy

+Concluding her tribute published in May 1986, Jane Goodall asked, "What was Dian's greatest contribution?"

+Was it her scientific mapping of gorilla lives in the midst of their mountain home?
+Or was it her "active" conservation of their lives and habitat?
+If Dian had never gone to work in Rwanda there would be far fewer mountain gorillas than there are today.
+Without her protection it is quite possible that the last of them would have been killed long ago.
+Her grave among the graves of so many of them gives testament to the power of dedication, love, and courage.
+Let us hope that it also serves to make her cause our own.

-After her death, Fossey's Digit Fund in the US was renamed the Dian Fossey Gorilla Fund International.
-The Karisoke Research Center is operated by the Dian Fossey Gorilla Fund International, and continues the daily gorilla monitoring and protection that she started.
+After Fossey's death, the Digit Fund was renamed the Dian Fossey Gorilla Fund International.
+The Karisoke Research Center is now operated by the Dian Fossey Gorilla Fund from its Ellen DeGeneres Campus in Rwanda, and continues the daily gorilla monitoring and protection that Fossey started.

 Fossey is generally credited with reversing the downward trend in the mountain gorilla population.
 Due to poaching, gorilla populations declined from 450 in 1960 to just 250 in 1981.
 However, Fossey's "war on poaching" saw the final confirmed killing of a gorilla in 1983.
 By the late 1980s, the population had risen to 280.
 It continues to rise, as of 1987.
 Fossey's research, and the following publicity, spawned "gorilla tourism".

 Between Fossey's death and the 1994 Rwandan genocide, Karisoke was directed by former students, some of whom had opposed her.
 During the genocide and subsequent period of insecurity, the camp was completely looted and destroyed.
 Today only remnants are left of her cabin.
 During the civil war, the Virunga National Park was filled with refugees, and illegal logging destroyed vast areas.